-Note: A transaction is not complete until you’ve passed the PIN entry or signature screen and received notification that it was successful.
-If you are unable to process the card in question, we recommend seeking another form of payment and having the cardholder contact their issuing bank for more details.
+If you are unable to process the card in question, we recommend seeking another form of payment and having the cardholder contact their issuing bank for more information.

-While entering credit card details manually, the credit card numbers will turn red if the details entered are invalid or incorrect.
-This is likely to be due to a typo, but you’ll want to verify with your customer that the information you’re entering is valid.
+While entering the payment card information manually, the card numbers will turn red if the information entered is invalid or incorrect.
+This is likely to be due to a typo, but you’ll want to verify with your customer that the information you are entering is valid.

-You’ll also need to make sure that the time, date and year on your device are correct.
+You’ll also want to make sure the time, date and year on your device are correct.
 If your device is set to the wrong calendar, it may result in declined cards.
 If you’re using an Apple device, follow these steps to check your calendar:

-Tap Settings > General > International > Calendar.
-Make sure that the Gregorian calendar is selected.
-Once you’ve done that, log out and log back into Square Point of Sale.
+Tap Settings > General > Language & Region > Calendar.
+Be sure that the Gregorian calendar is selected.
+Once you’ve done that, log out and log back into Square POS app.

 Internet Connectivity Disruption

 Square requires an active Internet connection in order to process payments.
-This can be either a Wi-Fi connection or a data service (such as 3G or 4G).
+This can be either a Wi-Fi connection or a data service (such as 4G or 5G).

 For best results, choosing Wi-Fi over your mobile network will result in a faster processing experience with Square.